sabkat-ahmed-rafi/cryptonism/docs/quickstart.md

 if (unlockResult.success) {
   const { decryptedKey } = unlockResult;
-  // Now you can encrypt/decrypt secrets
+  // Now you can encrypt/decrypt secrets using this decryptedKey }
-}
 ```